xuankimtran/docs-1/pages/katalon-studio/docs/web-locators-settings-since-v571.md

 > Notes:
 >
-> * By default, any new projects created use the XPath option.
+> * By default, any new project uses the XPath option.
 > * The XPath option does not apply to Internet Explorer.
 Internet Explorer always uses the Attributes option.
 > * The web locator **Selection Method** also carries over to Record Web Utility, Spy Web Utility, and Test Object View.